Milwaukee: Growth and immigration

 Milwaukee also has a large Serbian population, who have developed Serbian restaurants, a Serbian K–8 School, and Serbian churches, along with an American Serb Hall.
 The American Serb Hall in Milwaukee is known for its Friday fish fries and popular events.
 Many U.S. presidents have visited Milwaukee's Serb Hall in the past.
-The Bosnian population is growing in Milwaukee as well due to late-20th century immigration after the war in Bosnia-Herzegovina.
+The Bosnian population is growing in Milwaukee as well due to late-20th-century immigration after the war in Bosnia-Herzegovina.

 During this time, a small community of African Americans migrated from the South in the Great Migration.
 They settled near each other, forming a community that came to be known as Bronzeville.
-As industry boomed, more migrants came and African-American influence grew in Milwaukee.
+As industry boomed, more migrants came, and African-American influence grew in Milwaukee.

-By 1925, around 9,000 Mexicans lived in Milwaukee, but the Great Depression forced many of them to move back south.
-In the 1950s, the Hispanic community was beginning to emerge.
-They arrived for jobs, filling positions in the manufacturing and agricultural sectors.
-During this time there were labor shortages due to the immigration laws that had reduced immigration from eastern and southern Europe.
-Additionally, strikes contributed to the labor shortages.

-In the mid-20th century African Americans from Chicago moved to the north side of Milwaukee.
-Milwaukee's East Side has attracted a population of Russians and other Eastern Europeans who began migrating in the 1990s after the end of the Cold War.
-Many Hispanics of mostly Puerto Rican and Mexican heritage live on the south side of Milwaukee.

-During the first sixty years of the 20th century, Milwaukee was the major city in which the Socialist Party of America earned the highest votes.
-Milwaukee elected three mayors who ran on the ticket of the Socialist Party: Emil Seidel (1910–1912), Daniel Hoan (1916–1940), and Frank Zeidler (1948–1960).
-Often referred to as "Sewer Socialists", the Milwaukee Socialists were characterized by their practical approach to government and labor.

-Historic neighborhoods

 In 1892, Whitefish Bay, South Milwaukee, and Wauwatosa were incorporated.
 They were followed by Cudahy (1895), North Milwaukee (1897) and East Milwaukee, later known as Shorewood, in 1900.
 In the early 20th century, West Allis (1902), and West Milwaukee (1906) were added, which completed the first generation of "inner-ring" suburbs.

+20th century to present

+During the first sixty years of the 20th century, Milwaukee was the major city in which the Socialist Party of America earned the highest votes.
+Milwaukee elected three mayors who ran on the ticket of the Socialist Party: Emil Seidel (1910–1912), Daniel Hoan (1916–1940), and Frank Zeidler (1948–1960), with Victor L. Berger elected as the first socialist congressman in 1910.
+Often referred to as "Sewer Socialists", the Milwaukee Socialists were characterized by their practical approach to government and labor.
+On October 14, 1912, former president Theodore Roosevelt, who ran for a third term under his progressive, Bull Moose Party, survived an assassination attempt by salonkeeper John Fleming Shrank, while making a speech at the Gilpatrick Hotel.
+On November 24, 1917, Milwaukee was the site of a terrorist explosion when a large black powder bomb exploded at the central police station at Oneida and Broadway.
+Nine members of the department were killed in the blast, along with a female civilian, Catherine Walker.
+It was suspected at the time that the bomb had been placed outside the church by anarchists, particularly the Galleanist faction led by adherents of Luigi Galleani.
+At the time, the bombing was the most fatal single event in national law enforcement history.

 In the 1920s, Chicago gangster activity came north to Milwaukee during the Prohibition era.
 Al Capone, noted Chicago mobster, owned a home in the Milwaukee suburb Brookfield, where moonshine was made.
 The house still stands on a street named after Capone.

+By 1925, around 9,000 Mexicans lived in Milwaukee, but the Great Depression forced many of them to move back south.
+In the 1950s, the Hispanic community was beginning to emerge.
+They arrived for jobs, filling positions in the manufacturing and agricultural sectors.
+During this time there were labor shortages due to the immigration laws that had reduced immigration from Eastern and Southern Europe.
+Additionally, strikes contributed to the labor shortages.